MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-X-Procedural-Rules/part-388-Information-Requests/section-388.109.md

 (d) *Debt collection.* The Commission will use the authorities mandated in the Debt Collection Act of 1982, 31 U.S.C.
 3711, 3716-3719 (1982), including disclosure to consumer reporting agencies and use of collection agencies, where appropriate, to encourage payment of outstanding unpaid FOIA invoices.

-(e) *Annual adjustment of fees* - 1) *Update and publication.* The Commission, by its designee, the Executive Director, will update the fees established in this section each fiscal year.
+(e) *Annual adjustment of fees*—(1) *Update and publication.* The Commission, by its designee, the Executive Director, will update the fees established in this section each fiscal year.
 The Executive Director will publish the fees in the Federal Register.

 (2) *Payment of updated fees.* The fee applicable to a particular Freedom of Information Act request will be the fee in effect on the date that the request is received.